sylviacastroco/Ravenous-Search-App/README.md

 # Ravenous - A Restaurant Search App built with React

-Ravenous is a restaurance search application built with React for Codeccademy's Pro Intensive - Build Front End Web Applications from Scratch.
+Ravenous is a restaurant search application built with React and the Yelp API.
+Challenge given to me by Codecademy.

 ### Installing